 Adopting a ‘buyer beware’ approach and applying some common sense does work for many.
 There are now a number of reputable exchanges in the market.
 The good news for altcoin buyers is that each one has a reputation to protect.

-Another big plus-point for CFD platforms is they usually offer a free demo account.
+Buying crypto using an online broker, rather than an exchange also removes the need to set up a specialist wallet.
+You can trade stocks, oil, gold, currencies and crypto from the same account.
+Another big plus-point for multi-asset platforms is they usually offer a free demo account.
 Trading altcoins using virtual funds is a good way to get a better understanding of what can be a high-risk environment.
 You can also double-check if the site functionality suits you.

-The altcoin space is a very exciting one.
+The altcoin space is certainly a very exciting one presenting traders with multiple bitcoin alternatives.
 There are risks involved, but there is also the opportunity to get in early on the next big thing.